jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 ### Editing {#editing}

--   \` : cycles between uppercase, titlecase, and lowercase
+-   \` : cycles between uppercase, title-case, and lowercase
 -   q : “quote”, insert a literal character
 -   r : “replace”, replaces a region, ie deletes and enters Insert mode
 -   t : “transform”, use to change the character at point
 -   y : “yank”, yank from the kill-ring (paste)
--   Y : “yank-pop”, cycles the kill-ring / shows kill-ring
--   d : “delete”, delete region
+-   d : “delete”, delete region (cut to kill-ring)
 -   D : “duplicate”, copies region to kill-ring